cujojs/meld/docs/api.md

 	// Name of the original method
 	method: String,

+	// UUID to trace a single method invocation
+	uuid: String,

 	// When, called, causes the original method to be invoked
 	// When called without arguments, the original arguments will